Environmental policy of China: Policy support for solar power

 China leads the world in both the deployment of solar power (with more than one-third of global capacity) and in solar manufacturing.

 China's Sixth Five-Year Plan (1981–1985) was the first to address government policy support for solar PV panel manufacturing.
 Policy support for solar panel manufacturing has been a part of every Five-Year Plan since.

 The 2008 financial crisis prompted significant stimulus efforts by China to invigorate its then-struggling solar industry.

 The China Development Bank provided $20 billion of financing to domestic solar manufacturers in 2010.

 China has provided feed-in-tariffs for solar power since at least 2011.

 The 13th Five-Year Plan established a goal of 153.6 GW of solar capacity in China by 2020, as well as individual targets by province.

 The value of Chinese solar technology exports has risen sharply, accounting for 3% ($32 billion) of the total value of China's exports in 2020.
 The CCP views solar technology production as dovetailing with its ambitions to transform China's economy toward higher value-added goods and services.
-The government spends heavily on solar research and development, with much of the funding coming form the Ministry of Science and Technology.
+The government spends heavily on solar research and development, with much of the funding coming from the Ministry of Science and Technology.

 For the first half of 2022, China's investments in large scale solar increased 173 percent from the prior year, amounting to US$41 billion.